rruss/Simple-ToDo-App/README.md

 Make sure that you've installed all packages.

 Note:
-In 'settings.py' configure broker and email settings If you are using OS other than unix-like, just google for respective commands))
+In 'settings.py' configure broker and email settings.

+If you are using OS other than unix-like, just google for respective commands))

 ## Usage